Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

-In the Autumn Budget the Chancellor announced that the “off payroll” workers rules that currently apply in the public sector would be rolled out to the private sector in 2020.
-The government have now issued a consultation paper that sets out proposed tax and national insurance changes that will impact on those supplying their services through personal service companies.
+In the Autumn Budget the Chancellor announced that the “off-payroll” workers rules that currently apply in the public sector would be rolled out to the private sector in 2020.
+The government have now issued a consultation paper that sets out proposed tax and national insurance changes that will impact those supplying their services through personal service companies.

 “Small” businesses will be outside of the new obligations and services supplied to such organisations will continue to be dealt with under the current IR35 rules with the worker and his or her personal service company effectively self-assessing whether the rules apply to that particular engagement.